jimutt/tiles-to-tiff/README.md

 # tiles-to-tiff
 Python script for converting XYZ raster tiles for slippy maps to a georeferenced TIFF image.
-Written for this tutorial: **INSERT LINK HERE**
+Written for this tutorial: https://dev.to/jimutt/generate-merged-geotiff-imagery-from-web-maps-xyz-tile-servers-with-python-4d13

 ## Prerequisites:
 - GDAL